Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 This repo contains the Unreal Live Link Augmenta Plugin only.
 It is currently compiled with Unreal version **5.0**.

+An example project using this plugin can be found [here](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo).

 ## Installation

 1. Close your Unreal project.